aksommerville/spellingbee/README.md

 Dropping HP of both Beehive and Scholar.

 - AK, native, 2024-12-05, 15:50, 1779 steps, side 0/5, battlec 10.
 Pretty much optimal but not uncommonly lucky.
+- AK, native, 2024-12-05, 13:57, 1783 steps, side 0/5, battlec 9.
+Optimal.
+I doubt I could shave more than a few seconds off, and that would mostly be luck.

 100%